You will receive an email in the next few minutes with access to the resource you requested. Thank you!

 Acast uses several tools to manage the remote aspect of their team.
 However, as Markus was eager to stress, any tool is only as good as the use you make of it.
 In order for people to benefit from a tool, they need to be committed to using it.

 Acast’s company chat is on Slack, which is searchable and offers a variety of interesting integrations.
 Video conferencing is currently done via Google Hangouts, but Markus and his team are on the lookout for a better solution.
+It's also worth looking into how to start a conference call in order to make the best first impression.

 The team uses Screenhero for screensharing, which offers individual mouse pointers for each participant, among other features.